A central limit theorem for the Benjamini-Hochberg false discovery proportion under a factor model: Hadamard derivative calculations for proofs of Theorems and

 \begin{proof} Fix $F \in D[a,b]$ such that $\mathcal{T}(F) \in (a,b)$.
 Assume by way of contradiction that $F ( \mathcal{T}(F) ) > \mathcal{T}(F)/q$.
 By right continuity of $t \mapsto F(t)-t/q$, there exists a sequence of $t_n \downarrow \mathcal{T}(F)$ (where $t_n \in (a,b)$ for all $n$) such that $\lim_{n \rightarrow \infty} F(t_n)-t_n/q = F ( \mathcal{T}(F) )-\mathcal{T}(F)/q> 0$, implying that for some $n \in \mathbb{N}$, $F(t_n)-t_n/q>0$.
 But that implies that for some $t_n \in (a,b)$ and $t_n > \mathcal{T}(F)$, $F(t_n) \geq t_n/q$, contradicting the definition of $\mathcal{T}(F)$.
 Hence it follows that $F ( \mathcal{T}(F) ) \leq \mathcal{T}(F)/q$ always.
 If $F ( \mathcal{T}(F) ) = \mathcal{T}(F)/q$, then we are in case (i), and otherwise, $F ( \mathcal{T}(F) ) < \mathcal{T}(F)/q$.
 Now if $F ( \mathcal{T}(F) ) < \mathcal{T}(F)/q$, by definition of $\mathcal{T}(F)$, there exists a sequence of $t_n \uparrow \mathcal{T}(F)$ such that $F(t_n)- t_n/q \geq 0$.
 So taking the limit as $n \rightarrow \infty$ of each side, since $F$ always has existing left limits, $\lim_{t \uparrow \mathcal{T}(F)} F(t) - \mathcal{T}(F)/q \geq 0$.
 Hence whenever $F ( \mathcal{T}(F) ) < \mathcal{T}(F)/q$, $ \mathcal{T}(F)/q \leq \lim_{t \uparrow \mathcal{T}(F) } F(t)$, so case (ii) will hold.
 When $F$ is monotone nondecreasing case (i) holds because the RHS in case (ii) is bounded above by $F( \mathcal{T}(F))$ for monotone nondecreasing $F$. \end{proof}

 Using this Lemma and an approach similar to \cite{Neuvial2008}, we can calculate the Hadamard derivative of $\mathcal{T}$ at $G$ tangentially to $C[a,b]$.
-The proposition below involves the following constant which will be convenient to define for the remainder of the appendix:
+The proposition below involves the following constant which will be convenient to define for the remainder of the supplement:

-To see why this constant is positive, note that by Proposition \ref{prop:existance_ab} and our definitions of $\tau_*$ and the interval $[a,b]$, $\tau_*$ is the unique point in $[a,b]$ where the function $t \mapsto G(t) -t/q$ crosses from a positive to negative value (and does not merely touch zero).
+By Condition \ref{cond:F0F1_differfentiable} $c_G$ is well defined.
+To see why this constant is positive, note that by Condition \ref{cond:noaccum}, Proposition \ref{prop:existance_ab} and our definitions of $\tau_*$ and the interval $[a,b]$, $\tau_*$ is the unique point in $[a,b]$ where the function $t \mapsto G(t) -t/q$ crosses from a positive to negative value (and does not merely touch zero).